OpenDive/OpenAIKit/README.md

 import OpenAIKit

-// An API key and Organization ID is required to use the API library. let config = Configuration(organization: "INSERT-ORGANIZATION-ID", apiKey: "INSERT-API-KEY")
+// An API key and Organization ID is required to use the API library.
+// Note: It's recommended to load the API Key through a .plist dictionary, rather than hard coding it in a String. let config = Configuration(organization: "INSERT-ORGANIZATION-ID", apiKey: "INSERT-API-KEY")

 // Create an `OpenAI` object using the Configuration object.